Keith Ward

 Rudiments of Music (music fundamentals, non-majors)

-Seminar in Music Business (introduction to the music industry, junior & senior level)
+Seminar in Music Business (introduction to the music industry, majors and non-majors)

-Practicum in Music Business (directed study, junior & senior level)
+Practicum in Music Business (directed study, junior and senior levels)

 Piano Literature (two-term historical survey, graduate/undergraduate)